buryhuang/chatGPT-discord-bot/README.md

 # chatGPT-discord-bot
-Simple, easy to read, discord bot to send image to openAI gpt
+Single file, Simple, easy to read, discord bot to send image to openAI gpt